ashlynthemitm/ashlynthemitm/README.md

 # Ashlyn Campbell - Passionate Human-Centered AI & Education Researcher 👩‍💻

-Hi there! 👋 I'm Ashlyn (ASH-LEN) from Atlanta, Georgia, currently pursuing a PhD in the School of Information at the University of Michigan.
-I recently completed my Bachelor of Science in Computer Science with a Minor in Sociology at Georgia State University!
+Hi there! 👋 I'm Ashlyn (ASH-LEN) from Atlanta, Georgia!
 If you would like to learn more about my research, view my [official website](https://www.ashlyncampbell.com/) :)

 Check out my GitHub Projects below: